Is Rotwood Coming to Consoles? PS5 and Xbox releases explained

 Rotwood developer hasn’t confirmed a release for the Xbox Series X|S yet.
 According to the company’s FAQ, the game will support “more platforms” throughout its early access phase, which is expected to last until at least early 2025.
 However, as of now, there is no confirmation that Rotwood’s early access or even its full release will include the Xbox Series X|S.

-However, it’s unlikely that Rotwood will be available on Game Pass anytime soon.
+It’s unlikely that Rotwood will be available on Game Pass anytime soon, though.
 None of Klei’s previous games are part of Game Pass, so unless the developer changes its release strategy, Xbox players will likely need to make a full purchase to play Rotwood if it launches on Xbox.

 Is Rotwood releasing on PlayStation 5?